 - 80% of eggs collected will be mature

 - 70-80% of the mature eggs will fertilise

 - 90-95% of the fertilised eggs will cleave and form embryos

-Samples are produced on the morning of egg collection.
-This requires the male partner to attend the CRM with his partner and to produce a semen specimen in the department.
+Semen sample is produced by the male partner on the morning of egg collection.
+This requires the male partner to attend the CRM with his female partner and to produce a semen specimen in the department.
 There are facilities available for this.
-It is best if the couple abstain from intercourse for a couple of days prior to this to optimise the quality of the specimen.
+It is best if the couple abstain from intercourse for 2-3 days prior to the day of egg collection to optimise the quality of the semen specimen.

 Insemination of the eggs

 If the sperm sample is suitable for IVF, a fixed number and concentration of the sperm is mixed with the eggs and left to fertilise overnight in an acubator within controlled culture conditions.
 The concentration of semen used depends on sperm count, motility, morphology and other relevant factors.

 Sperm samples not suitable for IVF may require ICSI.
 This method involves injecting a single sperm directly into the egg, bypassing many of the egg's natural barriers such as the egg shell (zona).
 ICSI is always used for surgically retrieved sperm.